Start the Week: Melvyn Bragg (1988–1998)

 After Harty's death, several presenters were tried out, including Kate Adie, Sue Lawley, George Melly and Melvyn Bragg.
 During Bragg's tenure the programme gained "a new reputation for gravitas"; and also a larger audience, which by 1996 was "at one to one and a half million, slightly more than the far more middle-brow programmes such as Midweek, Desert Island Discs and Loose Ends, which occupy the slot on other days."

 According to The Independent, "rows, however innocuous some of them seemed at the time, have become a trademark under Bragg: among the most notable have been Ben Elton vs Brenda Maddox, Rosie Boycott and Bragg vs novelist Kathy Lette, Armistead Maupin vs Libby Purves, and Bragg himself vs (separately) Joan Smith, Michael Dobbs, William Cash, Tony Parsons and Jean Aitchison.

 The programme's prominence in Radio 4's schedule meant that Bragg's elevation to the House of Lords as a life peer necessitated Bragg's relinquishing of an involvement in the programme.

 Jeremy Paxman (1998–2002)

 Paxman's tenure was relatively short for a broadcaster of his stature because his aggressive style of interviewing was not considered compatible with the programme.

 Andrew Marr (2002–2020)

 Andrew Marr took over as the programme's presenter in 2002.
 Occasional stand-in presenters in recent years have included David Baddiel and Sue MacGregor.
 In January 2013, Marr suffered a stroke and went on sabbatical from the show, though he did chair a one-off episode in November and several episodes in December 2013.
 He thereafter returned as the presenter of the show, but not on a full-time basis.
-Since 2013, he has alternated with various presenters, currently Tom Sutcliffe, Kirsty Wark and Amol Rajan.
+Since 2013, he has alternated with various presenters, currently Tom Sutcliffe, Kirsty Wark, Adam Rutherford and Amol Rajan.